Joe-Collins-1986/BitWise-DRF/README.md

 - Add a recommended section to the Profile.
 Users to be able to recommend articles to other users which would appear in their profile next to languages.
 This would be achieved by creating a model linking articles to profiles.
 - Add restriction option to the articles which the author could apply.
 This would restrict users who are not following the author from reading the articles.
 - Add video uploads as well as articles - storing to AWS.
-- Potenetial for live streaming - would required third party integration with a service such as Wowza, Vimeo, YouTube Live, etc.
+- Potential for live streaming - would require third party integration with a service such as Wowza, Vimeo, YouTube Live, etc.
 - Add a payment method so authors can make restricted content for purchase only.

 # Technologies Used